-Bill Walton was born in Camden, New Jersey and briefly studied at the Institute of Design in Chicago before moving to Philadelphia in 1964.
+Bill Walton was born in Camden, New Jersey and briefly studied at the Institute of Design in Chicago before moving to Philadelphia in 1964, but was essentially self-taught.
 He was a commercial printmaker by trade, and later an instructor at Moore College of Art and Design (1974–1990).
-Interested in the materials used for printmaking—wood, lead, steel—more than the finished product, Walton began to make sculptures after seeing an exhibition of sculpture at the Pennsylvania Academy of the Fine Arts.
-He had his first exhibition in 1971, and over his long career exhibited in galleries nationally and at a variety of institutions, including the Fabric Workshop and Museum, Philadelphia; the Philadelphia Museum of Art; the Pennsylvania Academy of the Fine Arts, Philadelphia; the Institute of Contemporary Art, Philadelphia.
-His work is included in the permanent collections of the Philadelphia Museum of Art, Yale University Gallery and Wesley College.
+Interested in the materials used for printmaking—wood, lead, steel—more than the finished product, Walton began to make sculptures after seeing an exhibition at the Pennsylvania Academy of the Fine Arts.
+He had his first exhibition in 1971, and over his long career exhibited in galleries nationally and at a variety of Philadelphia institutions, including the Fabric Workshop and Museum, the Philadelphia Museum of Art, the Pennsylvania Academy of the Fine Arts, the Institute of Contemporary Art, the Print Center, and the Leonard Pearlstein Gallery at Drexel University.
+He has had several solo gallery exhitions in New York, at venues including JTT and James Fuentes.
+In 2018, Frith Street Gallery, London, presented a solo exhibition, his first international showing.
+His work is included in the collections of the Philadelphia Museum of Art, Yale University Gallery, and Wesley College.

 Bill Walton's first solo show outside of the U.S. opens with a private viewing Thursday, april 26, 2018